Never underestimate the power of planning ahead.

 The Must-Haves for Classroom Preparation

-When I think of “doing lesson plans”, I think of sitting down for 1 to 2 hours each day and planning each class step by step.
+When I think of “doing lesson plans”, I think of sitting down for 1 to 2 hours each day and planning out each of my evening’s classes step by step.
 Sometimes, especially as the students get older and begin to branch out more advanced steps, it is necessary to plan a new barre and new center exercises on a regular basis.
-However, with our young ones, repetition and classroom structure are the most important tools they need to learn (See “Why ‘Changing It Up’ May Not Always Be Best”).
-Therefore, “lesson planning” doesn’t have to be as tiresome and time-consuming as we may think.
-The key is to have a well thought-out curriculum plan that gives quarterly suggestions for classwork.
+However, I must stress that, with our young ones, repetition and classroom structure are the most important tools they need to learn (See “Why ‘Changing It Up’ May Not Always Be Best”).
+In reality, “lesson planning” doesn’t have to be as tiresome and time-consuming as we may think.
+The key is to have a well thought-out curriculum plan that gives quarterly suggestions for classwork that include a lot of repetition.

 So, how can I properly prepare for each class?